QUALITY ASSURANCE / QUALITY CONTROL PROCEDURES FOR HEI STUDIES

 1.2.
 QUALITY ASSURANCE / QUALITY CONTROL COMPONENTS

-A QA Plan should be submitted to HEI at the same time as the Year 1, 5-month progress report (or sooner), following a structured form (www.healtheffects.org/system/files/hei-form-for-qa-plan-sept2019.docx).
-The QA plan should be comprehensive and in sufficient detail for an independent researcher to replicate and verify the study.
+[UPDATED] A preliminary QA Plan should be submitted to HEI before the study contract is signed and should include as much information as is available at that time.
+A final QA plan should be submitted within 2 months after the start date of the study.
+Please use the following form: www.healtheffects.org/system/files/hei-form-for-qa-plan-sept2019.docx.
+The QA plan should be comprehensive and contain sufficient detail for an independent researcher to replicate and verify the study.
 The QA plan should be revised and kept up to date as the study progresses.

 The QA plan will be reviewed by the HEI Research Committee, HEI staff and the HEI selected audit team, if applicable.
+Data collection and analysis can start only after the final QA plan has been approved by HEI.
+If an approved QA Plan is not on file at HEI, the study may not continue and the contract will be placed on hold.
 During the course of the study, or the review of the final report, the HEI Research or Review Committee, HEI staff and the HEI selected audit team may require submissions of updated QA plans, and request modifications.

 The Principal Investigator (PI) and his/her institution have the primary responsibility to prepare, update and adhere to the QA plan.